© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Camp at Cwm Llwyd is a scheduled monument protected by Cadw under reference GM356.
 View the official record →

-Camp at Cwm Llwyd is a prehistoric hillfort situated in Wales and designated as a scheduled ancient monument under Cadw reference GM356.
+Camp at Cwm Llwyd is a prehistoric hillfort located in Wales, designated as a scheduled ancient monument under Cadw reference GM356.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM356.

 Camp at Cwm Llwyd dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Camp at Cwm Llwyd is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM356.